 With Finn’s vocals subsumed, I find it more difficult than usual to differentiate between these tracks.
 ‘The Ambassador’, with its lighter touch, is one of the most successful tracks.
 Contrasting with ‘The Ambassador’, the punky riffs and pace of ‘On With The Business’ is also strong.
 The closer ‘Oaks’ was inspired by Radiohead’s ‘Exit Music for a Film’, and it’s easily the longest track in the band’s studio catalogue, ending with an impressive guitar duel.

 Teeth Dreams is a respectable effort without ever fully igniting.

 Thrashing Thru the Passion

 Franz Nicolay rejoined The Hold Steady in 2016.
-Thrashing Thru the Passion is their first album since his return, and it’s been hailed as a return to form.
-It clocks in at a brief thirty six minutes, and it feels less conceptually ambitious than their early records, a collection of songs rather than a grand statement.
-The second half of the album will be already familiar to fans, already released as advance singles.
+Thrashing Thru the Passion is their first album since his return, and it’s a return to form.
+It clocks in at a brief thirty-six minutes, and it feels less conceptually ambitious than their early records, a collection of songs rather than a grand statement.
+The second half of the album was already familiar to fans, released as advance singles.

 Despite the lack of thematic weight, Thrashing Thru the Passion is fast-moving and fun.
 Finn’s still playing with words, throwing in rapid-fire cultural references like this couplet from opener ‘Denver Haircut’; “On a spaceship shaped like a Gibson Marauder/The pilot kinda looked like Kirk Hammett”.
 Elsewhere the band sound great, whether they’re producing rock and roll like ‘Confusion in the Marketplace’ and ‘Star 18’, or drifting closer to Van Morrison territory than you might expect with Nicolay’s classy piano and horns of ‘Blackout Sam’.